info-beamer/package-flex-wall/README.md

 As such you can have overlapping screens or compensate for your screen's bezel.

+The rotation value allows you rotate your display around the chosen screen area.
+In the example above, you'd probably only want to use 0 or 180 degree rotation.
+If you have portrait mode displays within your wall, you want the width and height values to reflect their 9:16 aspect ratio.

+Finally the latency values allows you to move the sync point of your screen in relation to each other.
+That way you can adjust for minor differences in the hardware latency of your displays.

 Set a playlist
 --------------

-Click on the node labeled _Playlist Configuratio_ on the left side of the configuration screen.
+Click on the node labeled _Playlist Configuration_ on the left side of the configuration screen.

 You can add images and video assets to your playlist.